roaminggamer/RGEasyInputs/README.md

 RGEasyInputs
 ============

-(These modules require SSK be present loaded to work.)
+(These modules require SSK be present and loaded to work.)

-RGEasyInputs (part of the SSK modules set) is a collection of modules to create/destroy these input objects:
+RGEasyInputs (part of the SSK library) is a collection of modules to create/destroy these input objects:

  * oneTouch.lua - One-touch input.
  * twoTouch.lua - Two-touch input.